Command line utilities for tabular data files.

 $ git clone https://github.com/eBay/tsv-utils-dlang.git $ dub add-local tsv-utils-dlang $ cd tsv-utils-dlang $ dub run # For LDC: dub run -- --compiler=ldc2

-See Building and makefile for more information.
+See Building and makefile for more information about the DUB setup.